This site uses advanced css techniques

 Important - not all Evo Tips are suitable for all users, and are intended mainly to assist experienced IT administrators (either Windows or Linux, as appropriate).
 They are not intended as step-by-step guides for those not generally familiar with the technology: it's imperative that important system work (patching or building a DB server, for instance) is supervised by an experienced Evolution administrator.

-Though I work closely with iSystems, none of my work is endorsed by them.
+Though I have worked closely with iSystems/Asure in the past, none of my work is endorsed by them.
 I speak for myself only.

 Note - Evolution payroll service-bureau software has positively nothing to do with the Open Source Evolution email system from Novell.